-November is National COPD Awareness Month, which is when the focus is on educating people about COPD.
+November is National COPD Awareness Month, and the focus is on educating people about COPD.

 An estimated 11 million Americans suffer from COPD, chronic obstructive pulmonary disease and several million other Americans likely have it and don’t know it.